irworkshop/accountability_datacleaning/state/wa/expends/docs/wa_expends_diary.md

 The resource is named `exenditures_by_candidates_and_political_committees` and covers the last 10 years of data with daily updates.
 Each records represents a single “Expenditure by a campaign or committee.”
+The data was downloaded on Dec.
+25, 2022.

 ### About